 Here’s the most important answer: you can always choose to give your baby up for adoption if you feel that that’s the best choice for you.

-At this point, you may be feeling overwhelmed.
-Our first advice is to breathe.
-It’s going to be okay.
-Our second piece of advice is to talk to a religious leader in your community, whether that’s a preacher, a pastor, a church elder, or someone else whose views you respect and look up to.
-In the meantime, though, the following information may be helpful to you as a Christian woman considering adoption.
+Take time to breathe and think about what is best for you and your baby.
+If you want a Christian perspective, considering speaking with a religious leader in your community, whether that’s a preacher, a pastor, a church elder, or someone else whose views you respect and look up to.
+In the meantime, the following information may be helpful to you as a Christian woman considering adoption.

-If you’re wondering, “Is it a sin to put a child up for adoption?” it can be helpful to consider the benefits of adoption for yourself, your baby, and the adoptive family should you choose this path.
+If you’re wondering, “Is it a sin to put a child up for adoption?” the answer is “no.” It can be helpful to consider the benefits of adoption for you, your baby, and the adoptive family should you choose this path.
 These include:

 Helping a family to have a child

 Ensuring that your baby is financially provided for